 Overcoming modeling and technical challenges

-Like with all 3D CAD systems, it was not possible to just downscale Fastems’ existing SolidWorks models to one tenth of the size, so the students needed to rebuild the 3D scale models of the FMS system and its equipment from scratch.
+Like with all 3D CAD systems, it was not possible to just downscale Fastems’ existing SolidWorks models to one-tenth of the size, so the students needed to rebuild the 3D scale models of the FMS system and its equipment from scratch.

-“Fastems’ models were used only as the basis for the students’ design work.
-The visible parts of course had to look exactly like the original system, but the technical inside of the model is very different from the original and the big challenge was not just modeling but developing techniques to make for instance the mechanical elevator and forklift work properly in such a small scale,” Jussi Liikkanen points out.
-The result of the development work is a fully functional and lookalike scale model complete with control panel as in Fastems’ commercial systems.
+“Fastems’ models were used only as of the basis for the students’ design work.
+The visible parts of course had to look exactly like the original system, but the technology inside of the model is very different from the original and the big challenge was not just modeling but developing techniques to make for instance the mechanical elevator and forklift work properly in such a small scale,” Jussi Liikkanen points out.
+The result of the development work is a fully functional and lookalike scale model complete with a control panel as in Fastems’ commercial systems.

 SolidWorks Simulation ensures strength

-The development team has been doing comprehensive simulations using SolidWorks Simulation to optimize the strength of the structures and simulate motion of the FMS system’s moving parts.
+The development team has been doing comprehensive simulations using SolidWorks Simulation to optimize the strength of the structures and simulate the motion of the FMS system’s moving parts.
 “The reason we have been using simulation this intensively was partly because the structures of the scale model are so small that we needed to know if they were solid enough and furthermore to analyze the movements of moving parts of the system,” explains Jussi Liikkanen.

 3D printing from SolidWorks models

 PhotoView 360 was used to produce a series of photorealistic renderings of the model, which has been used for communication with Fastems and later as marketing material.
-The students have been using eDrawings and email for the communication between the project management, engineering and manufacturing teams.
+The students have been using eDrawings and email for the communication between the project management, engineering, and manufacturing teams.
 The communication with Fastems during the project was mainly done by email and telephone occasionally supplemented with meetings at the university.